favonia/cloudflare-ddns/README.markdown

 #### 🔄 Test how the updater reconciles manual DNS edits

-Use this when you specifically want to test how the updater reacts after someone changes the DNS records directly in Cloudflare.
+Use this when you want to test how the updater responds after DNS records are changed directly in Cloudflare.

+By default, the updater caches the DNS records it reads from Cloudflare to reduce network traffic.
+To make it fetch the latest DNS records every time, disable that cache:

 ```yaml
 environment:
   - CACHE_EXPIRATION=1ns
 ```

-With `CACHE_EXPIRATION=1ns`, you can edit the DNS records in Cloudflare and watch the updater reconcile them right away.
+With `CACHE_EXPIRATION=1ns`, you can edit DNS records in Cloudflare and watch the updater reconcile them right away.

+`CACHE_EXPIRATION` only affects the cache for DNS records read from Cloudflare.
+It does not affect public IP detection.
+The updater still detects the current public IP addresses each time it runs.

 ⚠️ Restore the default `CACHE_EXPIRATION` afterward to avoid unnecessary network traffic.